Malawi May 22-26, 2023

 Nyassa Air Taxi is by far the preferred choice to fly guests in and around Malawi.

-Swiftair operates scheduled domestic flights between Lilongwe, Mzuzu, Karonga and Blantyre on a twin engine, dual crew Beechcraft 1900
+Swiftair operates scheduled domestic flights between Lilongwe, Mzuzu, Karonga and Blantyre on a twin-engine, dual-crew Beechcraft 1900

 Probably the best national coach services are provided by AXA Bus Company.
 They have their main office building very close the the immigration department in Lilongwe.
-They are also the only company with some sort of a timetable which they follow very well for Malawian standards.
+They are also the only company with some sort of timetable which they follow very well for Malawian standards.
 AXA coaches go to the bigger cities of Malawi and generally don’t stop in small towns.

 Other bus companies include UDK Passenger Services, National Bus Company and Restoration Express (Mostly northern region of Malawi).
-These buses go on a full is go basis.
+These buses go on a full-is-go basis.
 They wait for a full bus and then depart.
 Not much of a timetable.
-National Bus Company seems to have the most extensive network in the country, and stops in every small town if required.
+National Bus Company seems to have the most extensive network in the country and stops in every small town if required.
 UDK seems to be the fastest option, after AXA.
 Prices for Zomba – Lilongwe with UDK are MWK2,500 as of February 2013.
 Whereas AXA charges you double, for only a little more comfort.

-Medium-sized buses tend to be big minibuses, coasters, that stop everywhere just like minibuses.
-Their seats offer more comfort than minibus seats, although when they fill up, they fill up good and most of your comfort will be squeezed out of you by your neighbours, and their speed will drop incredibly.
+Medium-sized buses tend to be big minibuses, and coasters, that stop everywhere just like minibuses.
+Their seats offer more comfort than minibus seats, although when they fill up, they fill up well and most of your comfort will be squeezed out of you by your neighbours, and their speed will drop incredibly.

 Unlike the general idea that minibuses fly over the road, ignoring every traffic sign.
 They are the slowest mode of transportation.
-In general, transport in Malawi is slow, but it’s not unheard of doing Lilongwe to Zomba in 7 or 8 hours on a minibus whereas most big buses do it in 5 to 6 hours.
+In general, transport in Malawi is slow, but it’s not unheard of to do Lilongwe to Zomba in 7 or 8 hours on a minibus whereas most big buses do it in 5 to 6 hours.
 Also, minibuses are more expensive than the big buses on longer distances.

 By taxi.
 Taxis are available in any city, whether they are licensed or not.
 Be prepared to negotiate as quoted prices to tourists are generally two to three times the actual going rate.
 Ask a friendly local or expat what the price should be.
 Rental cars are also available in these towns.
-Costs vary depending on vehicle type, but expect a compact car to run about USD60/day.
+Costs vary depending on vehicle type but expect a compact car to run about USD60/day.

 TALK.
 The official languages of Malawi are English and Chichewa.
 English is widely spoken in urban areas and by the well-educated upper class, though outside of that, a few words in Chichewa will go a long way.